oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 Feel free to experiment further with the tutorial code.
 You can:
  - Try various control options with global control and local control.
- - Try various datatypes and math operations that support DSP control.
+ - Try various data types and math operations that support DSP control.